PSRben/FusionMamba/README.md

 # Get Started
 ## Dataset
 - Datasets for pansharpening: [PanCollection](https://github.com/liangjiandeng/PanCollection).
-We recommend downloading the dataset in h5py format.
+We recommend downloading the datasets in h5py format.

 - Datasets for hyper-spectral pansharpening: [HyperPanCollection](https://github.com/liangjiandeng/HyperPanCollection).
-We recommend downloading the dataset in h5py format.
+We recommend downloading the datasets in h5py format.

 - Dataset for HISR: the CAVE dataset.
 You can find this dataset on the Internet.